 Suspensory Ligament Release

+The complete structure of the penis can sometimes become buried inside the suprapubic area.
 The base of the penis is attached to the pubic bone by the suspensory ligament.
 This ligament prevents the penis from protruding out and gives an arched angle to the penile base.

 Possible risks include: